-The principle underlying Council's Integrated Pest Management Strategy is to increase the ecological resilience of Byron's natural environment by managing pests through a suite of tools and timely interventions.
+The principle underlying Council's Integrated Pest Management Strategy is to

 It is knowledge intensive, requiring a landscape context and systems-based approach.
 Current best practice will be examined, implemented and monitored on a continuous improvement basis.
 These actions will require effort and openness to trialling new techniques and further, will challenge what is already accepted and known.